larryhastings/big/README.md

 #### `strip`

 `strip` indicates whether multisplit should strip separators from the beginning and/or end of `s`.
-It supports six values: false, true, `big.LEFT`, `big.RIGHT`, and `big.PROGRESSIVE`.
+It supports five values: false, true, `big.LEFT`, `big.RIGHT`, and `big.PROGRESSIVE`.

 By default, `strip` is false, which means it doesn't strip any